urielulises-a/urielulises-a/README.md

 ## 👾 Video Game Enthusiast

 When I'm not immersed in the code world, I love exploring virtual realms.
 Some of my favorite games include: rust, league of legends, world of tanks and souls-like games.
+I also love doing typing challenges and typing games with an avg score of 110 wpm

 ## 📚 Lifelong Learner